keithort/VerticalLatency/data/portfolio/10/index.md

   - Facebook Pages
   - CSS built using Sass with Compass
   - Photoshop
-thumbnail: './10.png'
+featuredImage: 10.png
-abstract: In a bid to utilize crowdsourcing to increase its recipe catalog, soup makers Cambell’s wanted a Facebook page that allowed users to upload their own recipes using Campbell’s products.
+description: In a bid to utilize crowdsourcing to increase its recipe catalog, soup makers Cambell’s wanted a Facebook page that allowed users to upload their own recipes using Campbell’s products.
 employer: Eleet
 ---